 No amount of corporate America money could buy that kind of fulfillment.

 I love my work.
 As a teacher and trainer, my work-life balance is amazing.
 I can travel and I learn something new every single day.
 I’ve been to over 40 countries on 6 continents, taught thousands of students, and tried some really weird foods.

 I’m passionate about teaching and helping new teachers feel comfortable beginning their TEFL career with all the knowledge that they need to be comfortable, skilled, and successful.

 TEFL is not for everyone, but if you are the kind of person who wants to have a more fulfilling life, see the world and learn, there is no better job.

 If you’d like to try our course out, you can go to www.teflproscourse.com.

 We unlocked a module to show people a little bit of what we have to offer.
-Don’t take my word for it, you can also check out the link to the third-party review site to see what our grads have to say.
-Or feel free to email me directly and I can answer any questions that you may have about the TEFL journey – [email protected]
+Please don’t take my word for it.
+You can also check out the link to the third-party review site to see what our grads have to say.
+Or feel free to email me directly, and I can answer any questions that you may have about the TEFL journey – [email protected]

 It may seem like a leap at first, but in reality, it’s just one foot in front of the other.
 There is literally a world of opportunity out there waiting for you!